 - Related Link: Klondike Highway Travel Guide

 The Klondike Highway connects Skagway, Alaska and Dawson City, Yukon, the heart of the Klondike.
-From Skagway, Alaska the road climbs to the 1003 metre summit near the Alaska/Canada border.
+From Skagway, Alaska the road climbs to the 1003 m summit near the Alaska/Canada border.

 Between Skagway and the border the road roughly parallels the old White Pass Trail, an alternative to the Chilkoot Trail.
 The Chilcoot was the shorter route for the gold seekers and therefore the more popular one.

 - Get aboard the Scenic Railway of the World

 - Pan for gold in Dawson City

 - Connects: Haines Junction, Yukon to Haines, Alaska

 - Highway Condition: Paved, 2-line highway, open year-round